SungardAS/lambda-formation/README.md

 On success `err` should be `null`

-The `event` and `context` objects are required and can be simply passed through.
+The `event` and `context` objects are required and can simply be passed through.

-The `data` parameter if included must be null or an object of key/value pairs that describe resource.
+The `data` parameter is optional and if included must be null or an object of key/value pairs that describe resource.
 When executed though CloudFormation the keys will be availbale as Resource Outputs.
 For direct Lambda calls the object will be sent to `context.done`.

 The `id` parameter is only required for 'create.js'.
 This will be the ID CloudFormation will use to track the resource.
+If `id` is provided then `data` must also be defined.

 [npm-image]: https://badge.fury.io/js/lambda-formation.svg